BigSoftVideo/CAVA360VR2.0/docs/README.md

 Thus, cooperation can often be better managed via the share audio chat channel.
 Note that the mirror cam supports a host, but anyone can take over the host role at will.

-## Setting up CAVA360VR with your own data

-To setup CAVA360VR to use your data, then there are some steps to follow:

-1. Locate and open the folder in which the CAVA<sup>2</sup> program resides and run the program.
-2.

-Next steps:
-1. Test by opening CAVA360VR to see if the 360 video (and 2D video or transcript) are present and playable.
-2.

-NOTE: If you require encryption, then you will have to use free zip archiving software such as _7-zip_ or _WinZip_.
-You can add a password and send that password to everyone who needs to unzip the archive.
-This zip archive can be sent to everyone who needs it.

 NOTE: If a user downloads the wrong CAVA<sup>2</sup> package, then they will see a different 360 video and things will get a little crazy.